How to Build a Prediction Market Platform Like Polymarket

 Frequently Asked Questions

-How long does it take to build a prediction markets platform?
+How long does it take to build a prediction market platform?

 A minimal viable prediction markets platform typically takes four to six months to develop, audit, and deploy.
 A full-featured platform with advanced analytics, multi-chain support, and on-chain governance modules takes eight to fourteen months.
 Timeline depends heavily on smart contract complexity, the number of independent audit cycles required, and your team’s prior experience with blockchain infrastructure.